• Home

 While it is easy to check the history of a family computer, there are ways to observe what sites your child visits when they are away from home.
 There are several apps you can download for monitoring internet activities while your child is on their phones or other devices.

 You can also enable a safe search option in your browser to limit the type of content your child can access.
-Most devices also offer parental controls to restrict sites and videos with illicit content to prevent your child from seeing anything dangerous on accident.
+Most devices also offer free parental controls to restrict sites and videos with illicit content to prevent your child from seeing anything dangerous on accident.

 2. Talk to Your Kids About the Dangers of the Internet